gajagajago/deepshare/README.md

-# Network Contention-Aware Cluster Scheduling with Reinforcement Learning [Paper]
+# Network Contention-Aware Cluster Scheduling with Reinforcement Learning [[Paper](https://arxiv.org/abs/2310.20209)]

-DeepShare is a framework for (1) training network contention-aware scheduling policy using RL and (2) deploying it for efficient management of distributed DL jobs in GPU clusters.
+DeepShare presents (1) a method to mitigate network contention by training a sophisticated scheduling policy using RL and (2) a framework to deploy it for efficient management of distributed DL jobs in GPU clusters.

 <img src="assets/exp.png" title="exp">